BettyAtt/pands-project2021/README.md

 The first step is to create histograms of the variables (sepal length, sepal width, petal length, petal width).
 ``sns.displot`` the first step is to call seaborn and specify plot chosen as histogram ``.displot()``.

+Then we define the parameters of the histplot ``(irisData, x = "sepal length in cm", hue="Species", kde=True, binwidth=0.2)``

+Parameters explained:

-Then we define the parameters of the histplot ``(irisData, x = "sepal length in cm", hue="Species", kde=True, binwidth=0.2)`` Firstly it specifies the data it is to use is my dataset irisData, the x axis indicates we are looking at the sepal length in cm, the y is by default set to count, the hue specifies which columns in the data seaborn uses to set its color encoding, I have set it to colour code by Species [1].
+Firstly it specifies the data it is to use is my dataset irisData, the x axis indicates we are looking at the sepal length in cm, the y is by default set to count, the hue specifies which columns in the data seaborn uses to set its color encoding, I have set it to colour code by Species [1].

 The kde option stands for kernel density estimate.
 "Rather than using discrete bins, a KDE plot smooths the observations with a Gaussian kernel, producing a continuous density estimate" [2] By plotting this you can visualize the distribution of observartions in a dataset analagous to a histogram [3].

 The bin is when the entire range of values is divided into a series of intervals so that it can be counted how many values fall into each interval[4].
 The bars on the histogram are called bins.
 By default the number of bins assigned based on the amount of variables but can be adjusted.
 The height of each bin shows how many values from the data fall into that range [5].
 The width of each bin is equal to the (max value of data – min value of data) / total number of bins.

 Since there are multiple variables we are looking at, ``multiple="dodge"`` is used to display them more clearly in the histographs that contain data regarding all three species of Iris [6].
 Other options were using a "layer" or "step" approach but in this case the dodge made it easiest to see the counts of measurements the distinctive Iris types.

 ``plt.grid()`` A grid is used to make understanding the data easier.